Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 Creating that is the work of multiple distinguished minds that collectively built Go.
 I just read it and copied a small piece of it.
 It might seem impressive at first glance if you've had no contact with it before, but copying others is not remarkable.
-It is positive to know what is out there and when to copy it to save your and your team's time; that is indeed a skill, but a very different skill than creating something from scratch.
+It is positive to know what is out there, and when to copy it to save your and your team's time.
+That is indeed a skill, but a very different skill than creating something from scratch.

 The point here is that knowing a language/framework/library can help you solve problems